 Darwin, Northern Territory

-There is some hope for revitalisation of the Darwin property market as lower house prices, coupled with incentives from the NT Government, begin to attract first-home buyers.
+There is hope for revitalisation of the Darwin property market as lower house prices, coupled with incentives from the NT Government, begin to attract first-home buyers.

 A $200 million Darwin City Deal involving three levels of government is about to unfurl while other positive signs on the horizon include a number of proposed projects offering plentiful job opportunities.